 Japanese Patent Translation

-Our strength lies in our ability to provide high-quality Japanese-to-English translation of patent specifications, both for filing outside Japan and for other uses, and we have an established track record in a broad range of fields of art that demonstrates our capabilities.
+We provide Japanese-to-English translation of patents and other IP-related documents with consistently high quality, for a diverse range of uses, and we have an established track record in a broad range of fields of art.

 We handle not just patent specifications, but virtually any document related to the patent prosecution process and patent litigation, a partial list being as follows.

-Every Japanese patent translation assignment we accept is subjected to a process we have developed over the years for providing high-quality patent translation.
+Every Japanese patent translation assignment we accept is subjected to a process we have developed over decades of providing translations.

-Initial Readthrough.
-Our initial readthrough of Japanese patent documents we are asked to translate is basically to identify problems at an early stage that could arise during the actual translation process.
+- An initial readthrough is done to identify at an early stage problems that could impact the translation process.

-Naturally, as Japanese patent translation boutique, we are committed to providing you with the highest possible quality.
-But there are a number of things that we promise we will not be doing when you issue an order for translation.
-These things distinguish us from the mass-production translation brokers that seem committed to volume over quality.
+Naturally, as Japanese patent translation specialists, we are committed to do the above, but there are a number of things that we promise we will not be doing when you issue an order for translation.
+These things also distinguish us from the mass-production translation brokers that are apparently committed to volume over quality.